Kelvin Lomax

-Kelvin Lomax, or Kelvin Trippier, (born 12 November 1986) is an English footballer.
-He plays as a defender.
+Kelvin Lomax, or Kelvin Trippier, (born 12 November 1986) is an English former footballer.
+He played as a defender.

 He started his career in the youth team at Oldham Athletic before working his way through to the first team.
 He went on loan spells with Rochdale and Chesterfield during his time with the "Latics".
 After seven years with Oldham's first team, he was released and he subsequently signed for Shrewsbury Town.
-After one season with Shrewsbury, he was released and he dropped down to non-League to play for Barrow and then Hyde.
+After one season with Shrewsbury, he was released and he dropped down to non-League to play for Barrow and then Hyde United.
 When he left Hyde he moved to Australia to play for Shepparton United, before moving back to England signing for Ramsbottom United.
+He then played for Hyde United and Bacup Borough before retiring.

 Career

 Kelvin Lomax was born in Bury, Greater Manchester.
 His father is Chris Trippier, although he later used his mother Eleanor Lomax's surname in his professional career.
 Lomax started his career at Oldham Athletic, making his senior debut in May 2004.
 He spent seven years at Oldham, including a few loan spells at other clubs.
 He made a total of 82 appearances for Oldham.
 He had his first loan spell at Rochdale in 2007, where he made 10 appearances.
 He made regular appearances for Oldham after returning from loan in January 2008.
 In October 2009, when he was only 22, he fractured his tibia and fibula during a match against Brighton, which affected his career.
 Although he returned to the team a month later he played only a few more games for the club.
 The following season he played for Chesterfield, whom he signed for on an emergency loan in November 2010, and for whom he appeared five times before an injury meant his return to Oldham.

 In July 2010 he was transfer-listed by the club, along with five other first team players.
 His contract was terminated by Oldham on 31 January 2011 and a day later he signed for Shrewsbury Town on a six-month contract.
 He made his debut for the club coming on as an 86th-minute substitute for Jermaine Grandison in a 3–0 defeat to Bury on 1 March 2011.
 This proved to be his only appearance for the club and he was released at the end of the season.